-Learn about features and limitations of the Wowza Streaming Cloud™ service free trial, how to sign up and access it, and how to access documentation to get started with live streaming and ultra low latency streaming.
+Learn about features and limitations of the Wowza Streaming Cloud™ service free trial, how to sign up and access it, and how to access documentation to get started with live streaming.

 The free trial of Wowza Streaming Cloud provides a fully featured experience:

 - 30 consecutive days of access to Wowza Streaming Cloud

 - Access to Wowza Streaming Cloud through the user interface and the REST API